trixi-framework/libtrixi/docs/src/developers.md

 ## Testing

-### Testing the C-interface
+### Testing the C interface

-For testing the C-interface part of libtrixi we rely on [GoogleTest](https://google.github.io/googletest).
+For testing the C interface part of libtrixi we rely on [GoogleTest](https://google.github.io/googletest).
 The tests are contained in `cpp`-files located under `test/c`.
 They are processed by `cmake` and made available via `ctest`, provided the options
 ```